eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 ** Important: Breaking Change with next release **

-The thing types `ms-th` and `ms-tv` have been marked deprecated and will be updated to `ms-tx`automatically.
+The thing types `ms-th` and `ms-tv` have been marked deprecated and will be updated to `ms-tx` automatically.
-Manually (via textual configuration) defined things should be changed to `ms-tx`.

 The thing types `counter2`, `digitalio`, `digitalio2`, `digitalio8`, `ibutton`, `temperature` have been marked deprecated and will be updated to `basic` automatically.
+Please note that auto-upgraded things keep their thing UID _including the deprecated thing type_.

-Manually (via textual configuration) defined things should be changed to `generic`.
+Manually (via textual configuration) defined things need to be changed to `ms-tx` or `basic` respectively.

 Deprecated thing types will will be removed with the next official release.

-Please note that auto-upgraded things keep their thing UID _including the deprecated thing type_.

 ## Discovery